elliothatch/hypermedium/README.md

 See the tutorial (coming soon) for a full overview of Hypermedium's functionality and plugin structure.

 ## Other usage
 Hypermedium can also be used as a library.
+The commandline version of Hypermedium offers a limited, application focused set of configurablility provided by Hypermedium and the Plugin Manager.
+My goal is to eventually close the gap between the commandline and library interfaces, primarily through extensions to the Plugin API.

+After instantiating the `Hypermedium` class, you can use `hypermedia.router` and `renderer.router` in your Express app.

 # API Reference
 TODO: technical overview of the different systems involved, plugin structure, intended usage such as layout format, etc.
 TODO: full API documentation with typedoc

 # Development